Schuster Laboratory: Architecture

 The Schuster Annexe was designed by Hawkins Brown and was completed in 2017.
 It contains additional laboratories and offices, as well as dedicated areas for group work and collaboration.

+The mosaic The Alchemist’s Elements (1967, Hans Tisdall) was mounted on the building in 2022.

 Facilities

 The building houses four lecture theatres around the foyer on the ground floor named after people who taught or researched in the department: Rutherford, Bragg, Blackett, and Moseley (seating 258, 148, 145, and 155, respectively).
-These rooms are centrally allocated by the University, rather than being used solely by the department.
+These rooms are centrally allocated by the university, rather than being used solely by the department.
 There is also a fifth theatre, bearing the name of Jocelyn Bell Burnell, located in the Annexe.

 There is a meeting room located on the top floor of the South wing of the building called the Niels Bohr Common Room, which also provides access to the rooftop telescope.
 The building also houses computer and experimental laboratories for both research and teaching purposes.

-The building was purpose built for the Department of Physics and Astronomy and houses six of its groups specialising in:
+The building was purpose-built for the Department of Physics and Astronomy and houses six of its groups specialising in: